codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/Design.md

 ## Copying Output to a Release Layout

-The final stage copies output to a release directory.
+The release stage copies output to a release directory.

 *  Lay out release docs (`Layout`)
 *  Add an index.html to release docs (`IndexHtml`)